No-Name-Yet-Exist/Conceptual-Topology/axioms.md

 　In simplified form: X </br>
   or more explicitly: id_X </br>

-2. f: X → X | Z  (Mediated identity with semantic flow)</br>
+2. f: X → X | Z  (Mediated identity with conceptual flow)</br>
 　In simplified form: X | Z</br>

 ### Mirror Morphism Definition:
-Each mirror maps conceptual transitions across vocabularies while preserving morphic identity up to rupture—that is, it allows for semantic divergence that still respects underlying structural continuity, even if exact invertibility is not preserved.
+Each mirror maps conceptual transitions across vocabularies while preserving morphic identity up to rupture—that is, it allows for conceptual divergence that still respects underlying structural continuity, even if exact invertibility is not preserved.

 ```
 f : X  → Y  | Z ∈ Dᵢ